Criteria and restrictions to access reception conditions

 Within the framework of the SOG, three subgroups were created to handle operational matters: the social monitoring subgroup, the unaccompanied children subgroup, and the programmed arrivals subgroup.[6]

-In practice, for most of the year, the following entities were competent to provide reception conditions to spontaneous applicants, depending on the type and stage of the procedure and/or the profile of the applicant:
+Hence, despite institutional changes and some lack of operational clarity, in practice the following entities were competent to provide reception conditions to spontaneous applicants, depending on the type and stage of the procedure and/or the profile of the applicant:

-• The Institute for Social Security (ISS) provided material receptions conditions to asylum seekers in the regular procedure;
+• The Institute for Social Security (ISS) provided material receptions conditions to asylum applicants in the regular procedure;

 The right to reception and sufficient resources